rareshatha/arabic-text-classification-arabert/README.md

 ## Dataset

-The project uses the **AJGT (Arabic Jordanian General Tweets)** dataset.

-It is a binary sentiment classification dataset containing Arabic tweets labeled as:
+The project uses the **AJGT (Arabic Jordanian General Tweets)** dataset, a publicly available Arabic sentiment classification dataset containing tweets labeled as:

 * **Negative**
 * **Positive**

-The dataset is loaded using the Hugging Face Datasets library.
+The dataset is loaded directly using the Hugging Face Datasets library.

-The data is divided into training and testing sets using an 80/20 split.
+The dataset is split into training and testing sets using an 80/20 split.

 ## Model

-The project uses:
+The project uses **AraBERT v2**:

-**AraBERT v2**

 ```text
 aubmindlab/bert-base-arabertv02
 ```

-AraBERT is a BERT-based language model designed specifically for Arabic Natural Language Processing tasks.
+AraBERT is a BERT-based language model designed for Arabic Natural Language Processing tasks.

-For this project, the model is adapted for binary sentiment classification.
+In this project, the model is adapted for binary sentiment classification.

 ## Methodology

-The project follows these main steps:
+The notebook follows these main steps:

-1. Install and import the required libraries.
+1. Install the required libraries.
 2. Load and explore the AJGT dataset.
 3. Split the dataset into training and testing sets.
 4. Load the AraBERT tokenizer.